hajame/RandomDungeonGenerator2000/documentation/test_report.md

 #### Changes from Test 2

+- PositionList & NeighborList
-- PositionList & NeighborList: LinkedList to ArrayList
+    - LinkedList was changed to ArrayList
-- RoomList was still using stock ArrayList, but got similar results with custom ArrayList
+- During this test, RoomList was still using stock ArrayList, but similar results were had after changing to custom ArrayList

 #### Results, test 3